 - Trainee has supported themselves for at least 3 years before starting the PGCE

 For further details please visit the universities financial support page (http://www.lboro.ac.uk/students/finance/ug/scholarships/)

-Loughborough University awards a bursary of 10% of your tuition fees, set against tuition fees, to Loughborough University graduates commencing the PGCE course in any of the following subjects:
+Loughborough University awards a bursary of 10% of your tuition fees, set against tuition fees, to Loughborough University graduates commencing the PGCE course in the following subjects:

 - Physical Education

-This bursary payment will be in addition to other bursaries from the National College for Teaching and Leadership, the Institute of Mathematics or Loughborough University which are associated with your specialist teaching subject, degree classification or income.
+This bursary payment will be in addition to other bursaries from the Department for Education, the Institute of Mathematics or Loughborough University which are associated with your specialist teaching subject, degree classification or income.